 How long does Science Mark last?

 Your Science Mark will last three years.

 What do we receive once I’ve achieved Science Mark?

 You will receive a plaque, two certificates and an email footer.

 Do you think Science Mark could be for you?
 Register your interest using the short online form below.

 We will then be in touch with further information about the scheme, and your next steps.

-Please register by 28 May 2017 if you are interested in taking part in the next cohort.
+Registration is now open for the 2018/19 cohort.
 (Please be aware that registration is not a final commitment.)